doawoo/teex/README.md

 ### Install

-Install the escript using mix: `mix escript.install hex tex`
+Install the escript using mix: `mix escript.install hex teex`

-**IMPORTANT:** Ensure you add your escript directory to your `PATH` otherwise you won't be able to use the `tex` command from anywhere!
+**IMPORTANT:** Ensure you add your escript directory to your `PATH` otherwise you won't be able to use the `teex` command from anywhere!

-(If you're using asdf-vm it may be something like "/home/USER/.asdf/installs/elixir/VERSION/.mix/escripts/", you'll probably want to set your global elixir properly before installing tex)
+(If you're using asdf-vm it may be something like "/home/USER/.asdf/installs/elixir/VERSION/.mix/escripts/", you'll probably want to set your global elixir properly before installing teex)

-#### Run the `tex init` command
+#### Run the `teex init` command

 ![init](https://user-images.githubusercontent.com/61982076/100492322-ba843980-30df-11eb-9016-cd4f3a211750.gif)

 Do what it says!
 Paste the line it generates bewteen the lightbulbs into your `~/.iex.exs` file!

-It should look something like: `c /path/to/your/home/.tex.exs`
+It should look something like: `c /path/to/your/home/.teex.exs`

 ### Create A Workspace